 Although our planet is covered in water (70% of the earth’s surface is covered in water).
 The biggest portion (98%) of the water is in our oceans which makes it unfit for drinking or irrigation because of the salt content.
 That means only 2% of the world’s water is freshwater, of which some is unobtainable.
 That leaves only 1% for living!
 Water is essential for human survival as well as being important to many sectors of the economy.
 However, water resources are under enormous pressure due to human activity and the groundwater levels are being depleted.
 People are becoming increasingly aware of the fact that water is a threatened natural resource.

 Water Comes From Dams

-This is where Green Overall can help you SAVE WATER.
+Green Overall can help you SAVE WATER.

 Rainwater is captured in Water Tanks by simply collecting, filtering and storing water every time it rains.
 This water is stored in water tanks and distributed and repurposed (you could reduce your water consumption by up to 90%).
 Rainwater harvesting is easy and offers huge advantages.
 You become more self-sufficient and not totally dependent on remote water resources or your local city for your water.
 It also offers enormous environmental benefits.

 Greywater (almost 60% of your household water) is water from your bathroom sinks, showers and washing machines that are repurposed for irrigation (washing cars and driveways, watering lawns and gardens).
 This is your first option for saving water because most households will generate between 2000 and 5000 litres of grey water every week!
 Also, greywater is generated right throughout the year as opposed to rainwater that is more seasonal.